 It’s all too easy to spend more time reading about writing fiction than actually doing it.
 That’s why I’ve curated a short list of the most potent books about writing, so you can level up and take the techniques back to your manuscript.

 I prescribe from a much longer list for my own clients, putting a fine point on resources that will resonate with individual work styles, genre focus, and writing needs.
 By contrast, this list is brief by intent—a lean, mean list designed to get you back to writing.
-These are the books I turn to again and again when shepherding new novelists along the road.

 Support Independent Bookstores